Magnon spin capacitor

-We first consider the magnon density-density interaction, described by Eqs.~(\ref{eq:HPz}, \ref{eq:HAPz}).
+Central to our work is the magnon density-density interaction, described by Eqs.~(\ref{eq:HPz}, \ref{eq:HAPz}).
 This interaction is quartic in magnon operators and can therefore not be brought to a diagonalized form.
-However, if the coupling energy scale, set by $U_{\bm k \bm k'}^z$, is small compared to the bulk energy scales, we can employ a mean-field approach.
-The magnon distribution function in the left/right ferromagnet is then
+However, if the coupling energy scale, set by $U_{0}^z$, is small compared to the bulk energy scales, we can employ a mean-field approach.
+The left/right magnon distribution function is then

-where $f_B(x)=1/(e^x-1)$ is the Bose function, $\mum[{L/R}]$ is the magnon chemical potential for the left/right ferromagnet and $ U_{L/R,\bm k}\equiv \mp \sum_{\bm k'} U_{\bm k\bm k'}^z n_{R/L,\bm k'} $ is the potential energy as a result of the density-density interaction with the second ferromagnet, thus coupling the magnon distribution of the left ferromagnet with the right ferromagnet as a shift of the right magnon band and vice versa.
+where $f_B(x)=1/(e^x-1)$ is the Bose function and $ U_{L/R}\equiv \mp U_{0}^z\sum_{\bm k'} n_{R/L,\bm k'} $ is the energy as a result of the density-density interaction with the second ferromagnet, thus coupling the magnon distribution of the left ferromagnet with the right ferromagnet as a shift of the right magnon band and vice versa.
 Here $\mp$ indicates the parallel ($-$) and antiparallel ($+$) configuration.

-We assume the left and right ferromagnets to be identical, such that $\omega_{L,\bm k}=\omega_{R,\bm k}\equiv \omega_{\bm k}$.
-Furthermore, we assume that the interfacial coupling to be approximated as $U^z_{\bm k\bm k'}\approx U^z$, which is typically the case for rough interfaces, where the scattering of the incident magnons does not conserve momentum.
-Since we are interested in magnon spin transport, we assume that both systems have equal temperatures, $T_L=T_R\equiv T$.
+We have introduced the magnon chemical potential $\mum[{L/R}]$ for the left/right ferromagnet to parametrize a long-living nonequilibrium magnon state, which is justified on time scales longer than the number-conserving exchange driven magnon-magnon scattering time.\cite{cornelissenMagnonSpinTransport2016}